- About Us

 - By offering people a competitive, reliable alternative to a private vehicle, household transportation costs can be reduced, thereby freeing up more resources for other necessities such as housing and healthcare;

-- BRT creates hundreds of local jobs (over 300 construction jobs, and hundreds more support jobs);
+- BRT creates hundreds of local jobs (construction and support jobs);

 - Invests $180M into Oakland and San Leandro from Regional, State and Federal sources;